NHSDigital/datascience-seminars/All_materials/20230822_Web_Scraping_Financial_Ombudsman_Service/README.md

 ```
 _ , _, summary_table = fos_web_scrap.list_of_summary(complete_list)
 ```
-The function takes all relevant data from meta data on the html and text form the PDF to a Pandas table.
+The function takes all relevant data from meta data on the html and text from the PDF to a Pandas table.

 ### Output